liye228/Detail-preservation-and-feature-refinement-for-object-detection/README.md

 *UPDATE*: The current COCO dataset has released new *train2017* and *val2017* sets which are just new splits of the same image sets.

 ## Training
-- To train MSSD(You can change datasets and models by yourself)
+- To train SDD(You can change datasets and models by yourself)
+- Please download the weights from 链接：https://pan.baidu.com/s/1QrEgRvc6lbqFQntIXCRPCg 提取码：pgjx
 ```Shell
 python train_MSSD512VOC.py
 ```